 Relief from ATED is available for certain businesses and investors.
 Reliefs are available to, amongst others, property rental businesses, property developers and property traders.
 Relief must be claimed annually.
-Finance Act 2021 enacted a new relief from ATED for qualifying housing cooperatives in relation to chargeable periods from 1 April 2020 onwards.

-The taxable value of a property for ATED purposes is the market value of the property on 1 April 2017 if the property was owned on this date, otherwise the market value of the property on acquisition is used.
+For the five chargeable periods 2023/24 to 2028/29, the taxable value of a property for ATED purposes is the market value of the property on 1 April 2022 if the property was owned on this date, otherwise the market value of the property on acquisition is used.